miikaah/its-showtime/README.md

 #### This is the event list:
 ![Alt text](/assets/event-list.png?raw=true)

 Here you can add, modify and remove events.
+The list is stored in the browser's local storage.
 The list is sorted by start time.
 There's no conflict checking yet, so that is a PEBKAC.
 When you create a new event it automatically checks the previous event and starts on the next second after it and adds an hour to the end time.
 If there is no previous event it just starts now and ends an hour later.
 You can then modify the defaults and save the event list.

 #### The Great Await
 ![Alt text](/assets/awaiting.png?raw=true)